securing/midsummer/Midsummer Corp Hack 2023 by SecuRing/00_Structure/README.md

 Before we move on to actual challenges, I should explain how the following writeup is structured.

-## Major vs Minor task
+## Stages and Tasks

+Because I don't like the naming convention used on TryHackMe, I decided to implement my own.

-Each **Stage** (formally known as 'Task' on TryHackMe) is divided into **Tasks** (formally knows as 'Questions') that you need to complete in order to gain points.
+Each **Stage** (formally known as `Task` on TryHackMe) is divided into **Tasks** (formally knows as `Questions`) that you need to complete in order to gain points.

-It's important to note that you <ins>don't need to finish all tasks</ins> before you can unlock the next stage.
+It's important to note that you **don't need to finish all tasks** before you can unlock the next stage.
+In fact, Stages don't form a linear progression system, although they tend to increase in difficulty and complexity the lower on the list they are.
 The only prerequisite for a given Stage (if any) is the access to particular user account.

-All stages contain at least 1 task which requires you to find your way into someone's account in order to complete it.
-Other tasks simply test your understanding of the topic or guide you to successfully find the Attack Vector and exploit it.
+All Stages focus on finding a way to gain access into an user account.
+Stages are accompanied by Tasks, of which at least 1 requires you to have already hacked into particular account in order to complete.

-Thus, I decided to make the following distinction:
-- **Major Task** is a task that requires you to find a flag stored on user account (which is equivalent to hacking your way into a new account)
-- **Minor Task** is a task that doesn't meet Major Task requirements (meaning it might or might not require access to a new account)

 ## Stage breakdown
 Article explain every stage will be divided with following sections in mind